VISHNUKUgit/Vidyalai-Fullstack-developer-task/README.md

 - [Installation](#installation)
 - [Usage](#usage)
 - [API Documentation](#api-documentation)
+-
 ## Features
+- User authentication
 - File upload for PDFs
+- View upoaded PDFs
 - Visual representation of PDF pages
 - Page selection for extraction
+- Rearrange the order of selected pages
 - Download of newly created PDF
+-
 ## Technologies Used

 - React.js for the frontend
 - Node.js with Express for the backend
+- React-PDF for displaing PDF pages
-- PDF libraries (e.g., pdf-lib) for PDF manipulation
+- pdf-lib for PDF manipulation
+- Multer for uploading files
-- Other dependencies...
+-
 ## Installation

 1. Clone the repository: